 Like many businesses, you may find your homepage sits at the top of your results with the highest traffic on your website.

-She further explains that users often enter a website through various pages, not just the homepage, and these landing pages play a big role in conversions.
-While the homepage is important, deeper pages with specific content significantly influence conversions.
+Users often enter a website through various pages, not just the homepage, and landing pages play a big role in conversions.

 6. Exit pages

-To discover your exit pages, search “exit pages [timeframe]” in the top search bar and a little sidebar will appear with your results, like so:
+To discover your exit pages, search “exit pages [timeframe]” in the top search bar:

-For example, we can see above that I used the search term “exit pages ytd” to get the highest exit pages for the year so far.
-You can also search “exit rate” and the results will be for the date range you’re using for your other reports.
+You can also search “exit rate,” and the results will be for the date range you’re using for other reports.

 7. Exit rate

-Your exit rate refers to how often visitors leave a certain page on your website, and can indicate bugs or issues with conversions.
+Your exit rate refers to how often visitors leave a certain page on your website.

 To calculate exit rate, create a custom Google Analytics report.
 Head to Explore > Blank.
 Then add in the dimension “Page title and screen class” and the metrics “Views” and “Exits” to get access to the following dashboard: